pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-4.md

 Submit to the assignment repository on GitHub.
 Your README must include:

-- Your updated physical model
+- Your group's physical model
 - Describe each of the following common physical database concepts:
 	- What can be included in a create table statement
 	- What are database constraints and what are the benefits of them